 As you begin to learn about Appian RPA, you'll learn the terms and phrases used throughout the feature.
 We've developed a list of Appian RPA key terms to use as a reference.

 Appian RPA's web-based console is where users can create and configure robotic processes, resources, queues, and other RPA objects.
 The definition of these objects are stored on the orchestration server.
-Robotic processes rely on Java artifacts stored in the Nexus repository.
-Developers use Maven to push new or updated Java methods to the Nexus repository.
+Robotic processes rely on Java artifacts stored in the console repository.
+Developers use Maven to push new or updated Java methods to the repository.
 These artifacts can then be used in the robotic process definition.

 When a robotic process runs, the orchestration server retrieves the needed Java artifacts and assigns the execution to a resource.
 The agent on the resources are constantly polling the orchestration server and will see this new assignment.
 The agent then retrieves the artifacts needed for the robotic process to run (if not already on the resource) and start the execution.

 This diagram demonstrates how Appian RPA components communicate:

 A robotic process is made of two main parts: the Java code and a workflow.
 The Java code works behind the scenes to power the robotic process.
 To develop new methods in Java, you'll need to write the Java code locally and deploy it to the console repository.
 You can create a workflow in the Appian RPA Console to configure the steps a robotic process should take when it starts.

 Administrators can use the Appian RPA Console to initiate, schedule, and monitor robotic processes.
 RPA is also integrated with Robotic Workforce Manager (RWM), where you can view reports that provide insight into how often and quickly a process runs.
 This data can be used to help demonstrate the value of your business's robotic automation implementation.